Suburbs of Canberra: Districts

-In chronological order of mass residential development, the districts are:
+In chronological order of mass development, the districts are:

-The City Centre
+City centre

 Canberra's central business district, also known as Civic, is the main commercial centre in Canberra.
 It is larger than the town centres and contains many Australian Government department offices, large office buildings and retail outlets such as department stores and specialty stores and recreational facilities such as cinemas, bars, nightclubs, restaurants and theatres.
 The Australian Capital Territory Legislative Assembly is contained within its boundaries; as is the Canberra Theatre and Playhouse, Territory Courts, and the Federal Court.

 Town centres

-Outside Canberra's central business district, there are five town centres within Canberra.
+Outside Canberra's central business district, there are five town centres within Australian Capital Territory.
 As well as serving as commercial nodes, town centres also serve as centres of employment.
 Most contain at least one major Australia government department.
 For example: